Search the Health Library

 Dr. Shih received his M.D. from Taipei Medical University and earned his Ph.D. in pathology from the University of Pennsylvania.
 Dr. Shih went on to do a clinical fellowship in gynecologic pathology and a research fellowship in cancer genetics at Johns Hopkins before joining the faculty in 2001.

-Dr. Shih has published extensively on basic and translational research related to gynecologic pathology and oncology, with nearly 300 original publications and book chapters.
-His research focuses on molecular and translational studies in various gynecological neoplasms, especially ovarian cancer.
-His research team helps elucidate the genomic landscape in ovarian clear cell carcinoma, ovarian low-grade serous carcinoma and uterine serous carcinoma.
+Dr. Shih has published extensively on basic and translational research related to gynecologic pathology and oncology, with more than 300 original publications and book chapters.
+His research focuses on molecular and translational studies in various gynecological disorders, especially ovarian cancer and endometriosis.
+His research team helps elucidate the genomic landscape in ovarian clear cell carcinoma, ovarian low-grade serous carcinoma and uterine serous carcinoma as well as endometriosis.
 Dr. Shih’s research team has contributed to the discovery and functional characterization of cancer associated genes and the pathway they controlled including ARID1A, Rsf-1, Syk, NAC1 and Notch3 in ovarian cancer.
 Dr. Shih in collaboration with Dr. Kurman has proposed the dualistic model (Type I and Type II) in ovarian cancer pathogenesis, which has become a well-accepted model in studying ovarian cancer.
-Based on molecular genetic analysis in ovarian cancer, they are exploring new molecular targets and pathways for experimental therapeutics and are initiating new clinical trials based on their new findings.
-Currently, Dr. Shih takes one of the leadership roles in the multi-institutional DoD-OCRP Ovarian Cancer Consortium which studies the pathogenesis of the precursor lesions of ovarian high-grade serous carcinoma.
-He is also a member of the NCI-sponsored CPTAC (Clinical Proteomics Technology Assessment for Cancer) consortium at Johns Hopkins for integrative analysis of proteomics and genomics in ovarian cancer.
+Based on molecular genetic analysis in ovarian cancer, Dr. Shih's research team is exploring new molecular targets and pathways for experimental therapeutics and are initiating new clinical trials based on their new findings.
+Currently, Dr. Shih's research has been supported by NIH/NCI, Ovarian Cancer Research Foundation Alliance, Gray Foundation, and various sources.
 He sits in several advisory boards such as NCI Ovarian Task Force of Gynecologic Cancer Steering Committee (for clinical trials on gynecologic cancer), Ovarian Cancer Research Foundation, and International Society of Gynecologic Pathology/World Health Organization (WHO) Nomenclature Committee for Gynecologic Neoplasms in addition to SPORE external advisory board and various study sections of NCI, DoD among several others.
-Besides his clinical, research and teaching obligations, Dr. Shih is a passionate photographer (www.shih-photography.com).
+Besides his clinical, research and teaching obligations, Dr. Shih is a passionate photographer.

 - Richard W. TeLinde Distinguished Professor, Department of Gynecology and Obstetrics